scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The text representation of SCION AS numbers is similar to IPv6 (see {{RFC5952}}) but not identical.
 It MUST be as follows:

-- It uses a 16-bit colon-separated lower-case hex encoding with leading 0s omitted: `0:0:0` to `ffff:ffff:ffff`.
+- Using big-endian hexadecimal notation in 3 groups of 4, in the range `0:0:0` to `ffff:ffff:ffff`.
+- Leading zeros are omitted.
 - The `::` zero-compression feature of IPv6 MUST NOT be used.
-The feature has very limited use in a 48-bit address space and would only add more complexity.
 - A range of AS numbers can be shortened with a notation similar to the one used for CIDR IP ranges ({{RFC4632}}).
 For example, the range of the lowest 32-bit AS numbers (0-4294967295) can be represented as `0:0:0/16`.
 - For historical reasons, SCION AS numbers in the lower 32-bit range MAY also be represented as decimal for human readability.
 For example, if a program receives the AS number `0:1:f`, it MAY display the number as "65551".